techidaily/site-facebook/source/_posts/bridging-the-gap-between-media-and-authors-with-facebooks-5-million-financing.md

  Whether Facebook can make a success of this new venture remains to be seen.
 The social networking giant says that it will be investing $1 billion in news over the next three years, of which this current $5 million is just a tiny percentage.

  While Facebook is a platform through which news spreads, it is frequently cited as problematic in some cases.
-That could be anything from moderation challenges in[removing fake news](https://www.makeuseof.com/is-facebook-doing-enough-misinformation/) spreading on the platform or Facebook's tendency to hoover up ad revenue, which has coincided with a dip in such revenue streams for traditional media.
+That could be anything from moderation challenges in [removing fake news](https://www.makeuseof.com/is-facebook-doing-enough-misinformation/) spreading on the platform or Facebook's tendency to hoover up ad revenue, which has coincided with a dip in such revenue streams for traditional media.

  Recently, Facebook clashed with the Australian government over whether it should be paying news outlets for content.